ldgabbay/jwplayer/fl5/doc/publishers/javascriptapi.rst

 getPlaylist()
 ^^^^^^^^^^^^^

 getPlaylist() returns the current playlist of the player as an array.
-Each entry of this array is in turn again a hashmap with all the :ref:`playlist properties <playlists>` the player recognizes.
+Each entry of this array is in turn again a hashmap with all the :ref:`playlist properties <playlistformats>` the player recognizes.
 Here's a few examples:

 .. code-block:: html